michelebossa/HA-Scheduler/README.md

 # Installation

-Copy the url of this addon into "Supervisor" -> "Addon Store" -> "Add New repository URL" after install it.
+Copy the url of this addon into "Supervisor" -> "Addon Store" -> "Add New repository URL", and then close the dialog.
+Scroll down, choose "HA-Scheduler", and install it.

 # Configuration